pimutils/khal/doc/source/usage.rst

 If a short datetime format is used (no year is given), khal will interpret the date to be in the future.
-The inferred it might be in the next year if the given date has already past in the current year.
+The inferred it might be in the next year if the given date has already passed in the current year.

 Commands
 --------